arielf/weight-loss/README.md

 It was obvious that something was missing in my method.
 I just had to find it.
 I could increase my physical activity, say start training for a mini-marathon, but that's not something I felt comfortable with.

-I realized early on that I need to adopt a lifesyle that not just reduces carbs, or add exercise, but is also sustainable and even enjoyable so it can turn into a painless routine.
+I realized early on that I need to adopt a lifestyle that not just reduces carbs, or add exercise, but is also sustainable and even enjoyable so it can turn into a painless routine.
 Something that:

 > - I could do for years
 > - Never feel the urge to break habits